gmetais/unusedjs/README.md

   - execution deferred with setTimeout
 Put your mouse over any yellow part to see the duration.

-There is also a tooltip for each script, it is the interrogation point next to the file name:
+There is also a tooltip for each script (the question mark next to the file name):

 ![screenshot](doc/info.png)

+You will see vertical lines:
+ - the purple one is the DOM Ready (can last for many milliseconds, depending on the number of defered scripts).
+ - the dark blue line is the DOM Complete event.
+ - the light blue line is the page OnLoad (can also last a long time).

 ## Author